rashtao/electrolyte/README.md

 var config = IoC.create('config');
 ```

+## @require

+`@require` annotation provide an extra bit of metadata about the component, which
+Electrolyte uses to automatically wire together an application.
+It declares the dependencies needed by the component.
+These dependencies are automatically created and injected.

 ## Components types

 There are 4 types of components and they differ in the creation phase: